 Photo: Longchamp

-Summer afternoons at the beach have a way of putting everyone in a good mood.
-For Spring Summer 2026, Longchamp invites us to lean into that feeling with a little surf culture thrown in.
-The sun-kissed collection brings together pop and sorbet hues with fluid, easy silhouettes that feel made for long days by the water and warm evenings after.
+Sun-drenched days by the beach have a way of putting everyone in a good mood.
+For Spring Summer 2026, Longchamp invites us to lean into that feeling, with a dash of surf culture thrown in.
+Bringing together pop and sorbet hues, the collection features fluid silhouettes made for long days by the water and warm evenings after.

 Keep in Check